Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: families, gentle beaches, nature walks.

 Why stay: Huge sands, estuary boardwalks, low-rise resort vibe, close to Penina golf.
+Check our best family beaches for more kid-friendly picks.

 Consider: Quieter nights than Portimão; perfect if you want early sleep.